CNR-ISMAR/tools4msp/docs/modules/governance/index.rst

 Introduction
 ------------

-According to the UNDP, governance is defined as “the rules of the political system to solve conflicts between actors and adopt decisions (legality)” and also as the “proper functioning of institutions and their acceptance by the public (legitimacy)”.
-Regarding territorial governance, the CEMAT defines it as “a global concept which characterizes the way spatially-relevant policies, considered together, are applied” or as “the result of multi-level and cross-sectorial relationships in the field of public policies”, also referring to “horizontal and vertical cooperation in the shaping and implementation of these policies”.
+According to the United Nations Development Programme (UNDP), governance is defined as “the rules of the political system to solve conflicts between actors and adopt decisions (legality)” and also as the “proper functioning of institutions and their acceptance by the public (legitimacy)”.
+Regarding territorial governance, the Council of Europe of Ministers Responsible for Spatial Planning (CEMAT) defines it as “a global concept which characterizes the way spatially-relevant policies, considered together, are applied” or as “the result of multi-level and cross-sectorial relationships in the field of public policies”, also referring to “horizontal and vertical cooperation in the shaping and implementation of these policies”.
 According to Van Tatenhove (2011), marine